LeaGRichards/Spatial_Ecology_R_2024/README.md

 University of Bologna course - Duccio Rocchini

 #Language used
-The whole course will e based on R. anguages used during this course :
+The whole course will e based on R. Languages used during this course :
-Markdown
+- Markdown
-R
+- R
-LaTeX
+- LaTeX